FreedomToTibet/employees-list-class-components-react/README.md

-## This is a classic CRUD application
+## This is a classic CRUD application - Employees List

 ### Here you can:
 - add and remove employees;